Libras are extremists. Libras are radicals. Libras believe in anarchy.

 …..should they sense Peace or Justice be under serious threat.

-The graciously mild mannered sign known for its knack of avoiding confrontation better than any given Walmart entrance equally possesses the potential to confront the powers that be with an in-your-face aggressiveness that would make even The Donald himself run for cover.
+The graciously mild mannered sign known for its knack of avoiding confrontation better possesses an equal amount of potential to confront the powers that be with an aggressiveness that would make even The Donald run for cover.
 The sign that usually needs a full change of seasons before deciding upon anything remotely definitive can become radically decisive at will should they believe the concepts of Peace or Justice to be at stake.

 The force which places each of these diametrically opposed qualities side by side together is the very same thing that stimulates the typical Libran personality most – Duality.
 But Libran duality is so much more than just “Up/Down” or “High/Low”.
 The sign which prefers things to be both peaceful and harmonious can just as easily dualistically disturb the peace in the most subversive of ways.

 For small scaled example, being ruled by Venus, the planet of Pretty, one would assume the animal assigned to the sign of the Scales would be some sugar coated prissy thing of a beast like a Pekingese Puppy or a preening peacock.

 Snakes, lizards, along with any variation of small reptile such as iguanas dualistically serve as the sign of the Scales’ representative animals.